“Japanese Language Program for International Students”

 Q2.
 Can I take classes at different levels?

-(Example: If you take Japanese 5 (comprehensive), you can also take "Reading", "Speaking", and "Writing" classes at the level 5.
+(Example: If you take Japanese 5 (comprehensive), you can also take "Reading", "Speaking", and "Writing" classes at the level 5.)

 Q4.
-Do I need to buy textbooks?
+Do I need to purchase the textbooks?